fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

   -V, --version              Print program version
 ```

-In order to run, the application requires three parameters, two which are optional, while one is mandatory.
+In order to run, the application requires three parameters, two of them are optional, while one is mandatory.

 The compulsory parameter is the configuration file, which needs to be provided in an `INI file`.
 This file, takes care of all the parameters which are needed by the Particle Swarm Optimization algorithm to run and which have been fully discussed during the introduction to the problem.
 The repository provides a standard `INI` file, called `pso-data.ini`, which can be modified in order to configure algorithm so as to solve the target problem.

-It is possible to specify the number of threads the program is allowed to spawn with the `-m` flag, and whether to employ `MPI` primitives or not with the `-u` flag.
+It is possible to specify the number of threads the program is allowed to spawn for each process with the `-m` flag, and whether to employ `MPI` primitives or not with the `-u` flag.